MPCA-data/tidytuesdays/show-n-tell/make_book/README.md

 install.packages("bookdown")
 ```

-1. Create a new R file
+1. Create a new R file _(This will be your book's title or Home page)_
 1. Paste this starter code into the file:

 ```r